agapsys/logger/README.md

 ## Dependencies

-Java Logging Framework project requires Java 7 compatible runtime and depends on the following external libraries:
+Java Logging Framework project requires Java 7 compatible runtime.

+Test dependencies:

-* JUnit (TESTING)
+* JUnit

-(for detailed information on external dependencies please see pom.xml)
+For detailed information on external dependencies please see *pom.xml*.

 ## Licensing

-Java Logging Framework project is licensed under the Apache License 2.0.
-See the files called LICENSE and NOTICE for more information.
+Java Logging Framework project is licensed under the **Apache License 2.0**.
+See the files called *LICENSE* and *NOTICE* for more information.

 ## Contact